Analysis | A remarkable GOP admission: Undermining the electoral college threatens our best path to the White House

 This is not a new observation.
-Particularly after President Trump won the White House in 2016 despite losing the popular vote by nearly 3 million votes, there’s been an enormous amount of attention paid to the role the electoral college plays in determining the winner of the presidential contest.
+Particularly after President Trump won the White House in 2016 despite losing the popular vote by nearly 3 million, there’s been an enormous amount of attention paid to the role the electoral college plays in determining the winner of the presidential contest.
 What in 2000 was something of a fluke — George W. Bush narrowly won the electoral vote while narrowly losing the popular — 16 years later became an eyesore.
 Trump is president thanks to about 78,000 votes in three states, despite far more Americans having preferred Hillary Clinton.

 An industry emerged in defense of that outcome, with various pundits offering rationales meant to explain why such a system was desirable.
 The most truncated were simple appeals to the structure of the Constitution, which is of course true.
 More elaborate ones included broad assertions that the states should necessarily be considered individual voting units, perhaps (one line of reasoning went) because it gave states like Wyoming a reason to be invested in what the country was doing.